ViSTA: Visual Storytelling using Multi-modal Adapters for Text-to-Image Diffusion Models: Method

 Here, the symbol $\|$ indicates concatenation along the sequence dimension.
 The trainable weight matrices $W_q^F$, $W_k^F$, $W_v^F$ are linear projection layers that transform the input embeddings into query, key, and value representations for the attention computation.

 The output fusion feature $c^F$ is designed to incorporate relevant history features based on the current text prompt $P_{k+1}$.
 This process enables the fusion feature $c^F$ to selectively integrate the information from the history text-image pair that is most relevant to the current prompt.
-In this way, it can effectively capture contextual dependencies, ensuring that historical visual and textual features are aligned with the current text, thereby enhancing consistency in the generated output.
+In this way, it can effectively capture contextual dependencies, ensuring that historical visual and textual features are aligned with the current text, thereby enhancing the consistency.